 Getting Dine Out Boston reservations at the city's finest restaurants gets competitive . . . a twice-yearly sport where the "winners" get the chance to dine at the city's most highly-sought culinary hot spots and enjoy great food at bargain prices.

-As you probably already know, Dine Out Boston is a 2-week period in March and again in August with Boston's top restaurants go on sale.
+As you probably already know, Dine Out Boston takes place over a 2-week period in March and again in August when Boston's top restaurants go on sale.

 Chefs get to showcase their cuisine (and hopefully attract new fans who will return during the other 48 weeks of the year to dine at regular prices) while you have the chance to enjoy lunch or dinner at a discount.